EasyPlugIn/ep-spec/api/res_access/http.rst

             control channel request via this link.
 Also, the ``o`` topic denote the downlink, server will send control command via this channel.

+:X-Revision: It is a token for deregistration.
+Add this header to ``DELETE``
-:timestamp: It is required to determine the race condiction of http request.
+             requst help us determine the race condiction of http request.
-            If there is any requst arrived but with earlier timestamp, it will be dropped.
+             If server consider the revision is old, we will return a 400 code.

 Error Response::